 granted a full license under the Act in April 2013.

-The Society will be subject to new solvency requirements issued by
+The Society is subject to new solvency requirements issued by the

 At balance date the Society meets the Reserve Bank's criteria for

 adequate margin of solvency in excess of best